GraceInAuburn/ninja-announcements/readme.txt

 If you have any requests, please drop by the forums at http://wpninjas.net and tell us about them.

 == Changelog ==

+= 2.3.2 =
+* Fixed a long time bug with the default header location and Internet Explorer.

 = 2.3.1 =
 * fixed the automatic placement issue with IE browsers.